Chronos778/portfolio/README.md

 4. Use `theme matrix` to switch to Matrix green theme

 **Using the Sidebar:**
-- Click on navigation links (home, projects, skills, about, contact)
+- Click on navigation links (home, projects, about, contact)
 - On mobile, tap the hamburger menu (☰) in the top-left corner

 ### Playing Games